hvsio/loan-modelling/readme.md

 - `postgres.env.example` - postgres credentials config example
 - `kaggle.json.example` - kaggle credentials config example
-- `_kubernetes` - folder holding an attempt in deploying a local airflow cluster on minikube.
+- `_kubernetes` - folder holding an abandoned attempt in deploying a local airflow cluster on minikube.
 It also containes a version of the dag using KubenetesPodOperator instead of DockerOperator (which is used in the original one under `airflow` folder).
+Last issue encountered was `kubernetes.config.config_exception.ConfigException: Invalid kube-config file.
+No configuration found.` thrown when starting pod with KubernetesPodOperator.

 ## Docker images used in the main DAG
 All images are placed in `/docker-images` folder.
 All of them follow the concept of copy-pasting the source code and additional env files into the container and execute appropriate scripts on container start.